Couple with dog enjoying their pensions

 Death in service

 If you die in pensionable service, a lump sum payment of three times your annual salary is payable (whether or not you are taking the 50/50 option).
 This will be based on actual earnings for part-time staff, rather than the equivalent full-time salary.
-You should make a nomination for the recipient(s) of this grant, although the regional fund has ultimate discretion over who this is paid to.
-In the event of no nomination being made, executors need to apply to the LGPS.
+You should make a nomination for the recipient(s) of this grant, although the regional fund has ultimate discretion over payment.

 Death in deferment